Skip to main content

 Grants & Opportunities

-The Madison Arts Commission (MAC) provides the following opportunities for artists and organizations:
+The Madison Arts Commission (MAC) provides the following opportunities:

 Section Break